Delhi University starts registration for UG courses | Education

 - India

-The Delhi University started the registration for undergraduate courses with its admission portal going live on Monday.
-The portal went live at 8 pm.
-Nearly 70,000 seats under various courses are up for grabs.
+Delhi University started the registration process for undergraduate courses on Monday, with its admission portal going live at 8 pm and over 8,000 aspirants registering within an hour, officials said here.

+Close to 70,000 seats under various courses are up for grabs in 63 colleges.
+The last date of registration is August 31.

+Within an hour of the portal going live, nearly 8,087 aspirants registered on it, while there were close to 77,000 visitors, the officials said.

-The process, like last year, will be completely online due to coronavirus pandemic.
+The process, like last year, will be completely online due to the coronavirus pandemic.

 ''A large number of students will be registering simultaneously.
 Due to the heavy traffic, you may face delays in submitting your form,'' a message on the portal said.